scaleway/terraform-provider-scaleway/docs/resources/container_cron.md

 The following arguments are supported:

-- `schedule` - (Required) Cron format string, e.g. @hourly, as schedule time of its jobs to be created and executed.
+- `schedule` - (Required) CRON format string (refer to the [CRON schedule reference](https://www.scaleway.com/en/docs/serverless/containers/reference-content/cron-schedules/) for more information).

-- `container_id` - (Required) The container ID to link with your cron.
+- `container_id` - (Required) The unique identifier of the container to link to your CRON trigger.

-- `args`   - (Required) The key-value mapping to define arguments that will be passed to your container’s event object during
+- `args` - (Required) The key-value mapping to define arguments that will be passed to your container’s event object

-- `name`   - (Optional) The name of the container cron.
-If not provided, the name is generated. during
+- `name` - (Optional) The name of the container CRON trigger.
+If not provided, a random name is generated.

 ## Attributes Reference

-In addition to all arguments above, the following attributes are exported:
+The `scaleway_container_cron` resource exports certain attributes once the CRON trigger is retrieved.
+These attributes can be referenced in other parts of your Terraform configuration.

-- `id` - The container CRON's ID.
+- `id` - The unique identifier of the container's CRON trigger.

-~> **Important:** Container CRONs' IDs are [regional](../guides/regions_and_zones.md#resource-ids), which means they are of the form `{region}/{id}`, e.g. `fr-par/11111111-1111-1111-1111-111111111111`
+~> **Important:** Container CRON trigger IDs are [regional](../guides/regions_and_zones.md#resource-ids), which means they are of the form `{region}/{id}`, e.g. `fr-par/11111111-1111-1111-1111-111111111111`

 - `region` - (Defaults to [provider](../index.md#region) `region`) The [region](../guides/regions_and_zones.md#regions)
-  in where the job was created.
+  in which the CRON trigger was created.

-- `status` - The cron status.
+- `status` - The CRON status.

 ## Import